Steve Cook's importance to the AFC Bournemouth backline continues to grow seven years after he first joined the club.

 In January 2012, Cook became a full-time Bournemouth player, signing permanently on a three-and-a-half-year deal.

-Ever since, the 25-year-old hasn’t looked back.
-In his first full season with the Cherries, Cook played 33 times in League One as Eddie Howe’s side finished second and scored in the all important 3-1 win against Carlisle to secure promotion.
+Ever since, he hasn’t looked back.
+In his first full season with the Cherries, Cook played 33 times in League One as Eddie Howe’s side finished second and scored in the all-important 3-1 win against Carlisle to secure promotion.

 Two years later, Cook played in every game and netted on five occasions as the Cherries gained promotion to the Premier League for the first time, winning the Championship in the process.